SirsiMaster/Assiduous/docs/QR_SYSTEM_STATUS.md

 ## Executive Summary

-The QR code system for property sharing and client invitations has been **implemented in code** but is **non-functional in production** due to missing SendGrid and Twilio secret configurations.
-The recent work (commits from Nov 12, 2025) focused on building the infrastructure, but the system has never been tested end-to-end with actual email/SMS delivery.
+The QR code system for property sharing and client invitations has been **implemented in code** and is **email-capable in production** with SendGrid secrets configured and bound to Cloud Functions.
+Twilio SMS secrets are still missing, so SMS delivery paths are effectively disabled.
+The recent work focused on wiring the infrastructure end-to-end; email flows are ready for production testing, while SMS flows remain dormant until Twilio is configured.

 ---